top of page

 Julian Joseph Kyle

-At the core of my practice is an exploration of narrative—how stories are told, who gets to tell them, and the power dynamics inherent in these acts of storytelling.
+The core of my practice is an exploration of narratives—how stories are told, who gets to tell them, and the power dynamics inherent within the storytelling.
 By reclaiming and reframing these narratives, I seek to provoke critical discourse and inspire a more nuanced understanding of the Black experience.
 My work is an invitation to contemplate the intersections of past and present, the personal and the political, and to consider the ways in which art can serve as both a mirror and a catalyst for social change.

 bottom of page